Michigan vs. Indiana NCAA Football Odds, Plays and Insights | November 6, 2021

 Indiana Stats and Trends

-- So far this season Indiana has two wins against the spread.

-- This year, the Hoosiers are winless ATS when entering a game as an underdog of 19.5 points or more.
+- The Hoosiers have been underdogs by 19.5 points or more one time this year and have not covered the spread once.

-- Indiana's games this season have hit the over five times in eight opportunities (62.5%).
+- Indiana's games this year have hit the over on five of eight set point totals (62.5%).

-- Indiana is 2-2 against the spread and 2-2 overall when the team puts up more than 17.1 points.
+- Indiana is 2-2 against the spread and 2-2 overall in games when it scores more than 17.1 points.

-- In games that Indiana churns out over 311 yards, the team is 2-3 against the spread and 2-3 overall.
+- In games that Indiana picks up more than 311.0 yards, the team is 2-3 against the spread and 2-3 overall.

-- This year the Hoosiers have turned the ball over 12 times, while the Wolverines have forced 12 turnovers.

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.